swiftlang/swift-evolution/proposals/nnnn-sendable-inference.md

 ## Motivation

 A `Sendable` type is one whose values can be copied from one actor or task into another, such that it is safe to concurrently use any operations on both the original value and any of its copies.
-A type that provides value semantics is `Sendable` because its copies are independent, whereas a type with reference semantics will require some means of synchronization (e.g., a lock) to beme `Sendable`.
-Actors innately provide this synchronization (so they are always `Sendable`), where classes generally do not.
+A type that provides value semantics is `Sendable` because its copies are independent, whereas a type with reference semantics will require some means of synchronization (e.g., a lock) to become `Sendable`.
+Actors innately provide this synchronization (so they are always `Sendable`), whereas classes generally do not.

 Much of Swift's concurrency model requires the use of types that conform to `Sendable`, so the model by which types become `Sendable` is important.
 If it requires too much manual annotation, the Swift ecosystem will take a long time to adopt concurrency and `Sendable`.
 If there is too much implicit adoption of `Sendable`, some types will be labeled `Sendable` that aren't safe to use in that manner, undercutting the safety benefits of `Sendable` enforcement.
 This proposal addresses several issues related to `Sendable`: